Class of 2027 -- ranked by measurables, physical ceiling, and recruiting validation

 Logan Trujillo is a high-motor, undersized two-way player who emerged as Pueblo East's featured back as a junior, averaging 6.7 YPC on 78 carries while simultaneously anchoring the defense with 97 tackles and 8 TFL from the linebacker spot.
 His combination of contact balance, lateral quickness, and competitive toughness is evident on film clips, but at 5'8" 158 lbs he projects as a player who needs to add 20-25 pounds before college while maintaining his burst.
 Verified athletic testing would go a long way in validating his speed, as his production and YPC suggest above-average explosiveness for the 3A level.

-91 tackles and 6x Player of the Game at 1A Holyoke with impressive strength numbers (405 squat, 255 bench) at 5'10" 180 — the physical tools are there for a small-school player.
-Rushing efficiency (3.4 YPC) and lack of any testing or exposure are concerns; best projection is as a physical D2/D3 inside linebacker.
+91 tackles and impressive strength numbers (405 squat, 255 bench) at 5'10" 180 show physicality and weight room commitment at the 1A level.
+Below-average rushing efficiency (3.4 YPC) and no speed testing limit his projection; best path is as a physical linebacker at the D2/D3 level.

 Jacob Quintana is a tough, physical two-way player who impacts the game primarily on defense as a high-volume tackler at the 1A level.
 His weight room numbers (405 squat, 255 bench) are impressive for his size, but the lack of any verified speed/agility testing and modest rushing production (3.4 YPC) make it very difficult to project him as a D1 running back.
 His best path to college football may be as a linebacker or safety at the D2/D3/NAIA level, where his instincts, physicality, and strength would translate better against appropriate competition.